cyrus-and/chrome-remote-interface/README.md

 - `response`: an object containing either the response sent from Chrome or the indication of the error.

+Note that the field `id` mentioned in the [Remote Debugging Protocol specifications][1] is managed internally and it's not exposed to the user.

 #### chrome.close()

 Close the connection to Chrome.